 View Habitat Restoration Project Map

 Since 2016 Suffolk County Vector Control has been engaged with the Town of East Hampton, The Nature Conservancy, and several other community members to reduce the spraying of pesticides by removal of mosquito larvae in the Accabonac marsh complex.
 This community’s mosquito breeding program saved money, time, and pesticide exposure, and increased transparency between vector control and the community.
-This program’s data and Vector Control’s priorities are at the center of this design as the restoration approach strives to return the natural rise and fall of the tides, ushering in healthy native marsh vegetation to reduce the number of mosquito breeding hotspots areas.
+This program’s data and Vector Control’s priorities are at the center of this design as the restoration approach strives to return the natural rise and fall of the tides, ushering in healthy native marsh vegetation to reduce the number of mosquito-breeding hotspot areas.

 PEP and Suffolk County Health Services are currently leading the next phase of design and permitting.
 This is an opportunity for Accabonac Harbor to be exemplary in pushing forward the development of new and novel restoration approaches in order to combat sea level rise.
 The regional group, SMARTeams, has developed these methods which introduce an alternative to traditional high disturbance restoration.

 Click here to Learn about PEP’s Progress in Diadromous Fish Habitat Restoration.
-PEP is currently developing engineering designs for selected design alternative below:

 In 2019 PEP completed a conceptual design, with Land Use Ecological Services, Inc., for the priority habitat restoration project at Meetinghouse Creek, Riverhead, NY.
 Click here for the Meetinghouse Creek Wetland Restoration/ Construction Conceptual Design Plan.